dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 complexity of a possible dual currency system and all the resulting economic distortion.
 However, this solution does not avoid the need for the government to finance this labor.
-National service also requires that we establish logistics and operations mobilize between 20 and 100 million Americans.
+National service also requires that we establish logistics and operations to mobilize between 20 and 100 million Americans.
 This must be done five to ten years ahead of time.

 <a name="what-we-build-ends-up-building-us" />